 - You’re more than 41 weeks pregnant.
 Your baby is at a slightly higher risk of stillbirth or other problems if you are pregnant for more than 42 weeks, so as a precaution the recommendation is to induce labour at 41 weeks.

 - Your waters have broken but contractions have not started.
 You’re at higher risk of infection the longer your waters are broken without your baby being born, so the official advice is to offer an induction 24 hours after your waters break if you’re full-term.

 - Giving birth is safer than letting the pregnancy continue.
 This can be due to a number of reasons, for either you or your baby’s safety.
 For example, it’s common to be offered an induction if you have been diagnosed with pre-eclampsia or gestational diabetes, or if your baby seems to have stopped growing.

 How will I be induced?

-Labour can be induced using a pessary which is a small almond-shaped tablet which is inserted in your vagina to slowly release a substance that should soften your cervix and encourage contractions.
+- Pessary or gel: A small almond-shaped tablet or gel is inserted into your vagina to slowly release a substance that should soften your cervix and encourage contractions.